Department of Geosciences

 GEO 422 Data, Models, and Uncertainty in the Natural Sciences Fall QR

-This course is designed for students who want to turn observations into models and subsequently evaluate their uniqueness and uncertainty.
-Three main topics are elementary statistics, heuristic time series analysis, and model parameter estimation via matrix inverse methods.
+This course is for students who want to turn observations into models and subsequently evaluate their uniqueness and uncertainty.
+Three main topics are elementary statistics (inference), heuristic time series (Fourier) analysis, and model parameter estimation via matrix inverse methods.
+Prerequisites: MAT 201 and 202.
+Theory lectures and classroom Matlab instruction in alternating weeks.
+Two 90-minute lectures/classes.
 F. Simons

 This course provides the rigorous introduction to the moving atmosphere needed to understand Earth's weather and climate.
 The fundamental forces of the atmosphere (pressure gradient, gravity, and Coriolis) and conservation laws (mass, momentum, energy) will be developed.
 Approximations relevant to Earth's large-scale circulation and regional-scale extreme events will be discussed.
 Important consequences of atmospheric turbulence will also be covered.
 Throughout, connections between dynamical equations and atmospheric observations will be strongly emphasized.
 D. Medvigy